 - A POS Order: This lists all the items in stock and ready for purchase.

 - Out of stock item list: You can choose to wait for these items to arrive and install them at a later date or change to alternative in-stock items.
 I chose to wait.

 - A list of Self-Collect items: These are smaller items like handles, hinges, lights that I would need to gather from around the store and pay as usual at the check out.

 Adding up this three lists, I had my final price.
 I took the lists and paid at check out.
 The POS Order is only valid for one day.
-If you don’t check out within 24 hours, the planner would need to key in your order all over again.
+If you don’t check out within 24 hours, the Kitchen Specialist would need to key in your order all over again.
 At this stage, I also booked the earliest possible installation date, which was in 2 weeks.
 Can’t wait for Step 4!